dingdongg/pokemon-team-planner/README.md

 - View the contents of a selected team, showing the pokemons' names and types
 - Save/load team collection to/from JSON file

+---

+## Installing

+1. Clone this repo (preferrably in IntelliJ)
+2. Navigate to main/src/ui/Main class
+3. Right click the Main class and click "Run"

+***NOTE: *** There is a GUI rendering issue when the program is run another application that isn't IntelliJ.
+This is currently being fixed; apologies for any inconveniences caused.

 ___

 ***Project background explanation***